Undergraduate Learning Objectives

-Art history combines the study of art with the study of culture.
-Our undergraduate program aims to provide majors and minors with broad knowledge in the history of art, and to help them develop learning skills essential to the study of any aspect of human culture as well as a greater appreciation and tolerance of diversity in today’s world.
-To achieve these goals, our curriculum emphasizes four main objectives of learning: understanding of core content and history of the discipline; broad familiarity with diverse subfields within the discipline; opportunities to apply classroom learning in real-life settings; and deeper thinking and research in one specific area of study.
+Art History combines the study of art with the study of culture.
+Our curriculum emphasizes four main objectives of learning: understanding of core content and history of the discipline; broad familiarity with diverse subfields within the discipline; opportunities to apply classroom learning in real-life settings; and deeper thinking and research in one specific area of study.
+Undergraduates who pursue a degree in art history will be able:

 The major requirements in Art History are organized into three levels of courses, each designed to encompass major artistic traditions in history and around the world.
 In all three levels, students have the flexibility in designing their own program of study.
 For the Lower Division Curriculum, for example, they choose two courses from a set of six that comprise the general surveys on Western Art, Arts of Asia, and Arts of the Americas.
 One of these must be either Foundations of Western Art or Art and Society: Renaissance to Modern.
 For the Distribution Requirement, they take one course in each four out of five areas of study: Non-European Traditions, Modern and Contemporary Art, Greek and Roman Art and Archaeology, Renaissance and Baroque Art, and Medieval Art.
 A similar setup applies to the requirements in the Upper Division Curriculum.
 As the titles of these areas of study attest, the department encourages the majors to explore topics within the key epochs in the history of Euro-American art and within Non-European traditions in Asia and the Americans.
 In addition to learning the basic information about these traditions, the majors are also exposed to key issues and debates within the respective fields through their readings, writing assignments and in lectures.
 The developing awareness of the discipline’s history is further reinforced through the undergraduate proseminar (AHIS 494), a required course for all majors in which foundational texts in art history constitute the main subject of inquiry.